ekbritt99/Capstone-First-Fantasy/README.md

 # Freestyle - First Fantasy

-This is a video game using the Unity game engine, programmed in C#.
+This is a fantasy video game using the Unity game engine, programmed in C#.